Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 ## [1] 9 6 7 8 3 4 2 5 1
 ```

-As explained, `Heatmap()` function does not perform clustering, thus, when directly apply
+As explained in previous section, `Heatmap()` function does not perform clustering, thus, when directly apply
 `row_order()` on `ht1`, clustering will be performed.
 Later when making the heatmap by `draw(ht1)`,
 the clustering will be applied again.
 This might be a problem that if you set k-means clustering in
 the heatmap.
 Since the clustering is applied twice, k-means might give you different clustering,